Statin side effects: Weigh the benefits and risks

-Having too much cholesterol in your blood increases your risk of heart attacks and strokes.
-Statins block a substance your liver needs to make cholesterol.
-This causes your liver to remove cholesterol from your blood.
+Having too much cholesterol in the blood increases the risk of heart attacks and strokes.
+Statins block an enzyme the liver needs to make cholesterol.
+This causes the liver to remove cholesterol from the blood.

-If you think you're experiencing side effects from statins, don't just stop taking the pills.
-Talk to your doctor to see if a change of dosage or even a different type of medication might be helpful.
+If you think you're experiencing side effects from taking statins, don't just stop taking the pills.
+Talk to your health care team to see if a change in how much medicine you take or even a different type of medicine might be helpful.

 What are statin side effects?

 Muscle pain and damage

 One of the most common complaints of people taking statins is muscle pain.
 You may feel this pain as a soreness, tiredness or weakness in your muscles.
 The pain can be a mild discomfort, or it can be serious enough to make it hard to do your daily activities.